oddbird/oddsite/content/2017/03/06/pattern-making.rst

-Now the brand-colors are grouped explicitly, clear to both humans and compilers, with less clutter in the global name-space.
+Now the brand-colors are grouped explicitly, clear to both humans and compilers, with less clutter in the global namespace.

 Other Map Advantages
 --------------------

-Maps provide a few other advantages over variables, especially when you want to make programmatic adjustments.
+Maps provide other advantages over variables, especially when you want to make programmatic adjustments.
 In fact, maps were added to Sass to replace *variable-name interpolation*.